modulocity/automationstationgame.com/_pages/draft.md

   <source src="https://i.imgur.com/BF7ZUFb.mp4" type="video/mp4" />
 </video>

-I still want to add a stronger visual indication of which mode the canister is in as well as showing how full it is.
+I still want to add a stronger visual indication of which mode the canister is in and showing how full it is, but I'm happy with how its working.

 After implementing this version of the canister, I prototyped a few other ideas for how the canister could work.
 The first was an attempt to remove the need for "modes" on the canister.
 The idea was to make it work similar to quarter dispenser where items can be inserted or taken out at any time.
 The top slot would always contain the most recently added item, but additional items could be inserted by hovering over it with another item.